-For the dimensionality reduction process, we have trained separate dimensionality reduction models for each of the 22 chromosomes (without the sex chromosomes) due to the existing resource limit.
-We have used two models: deep auotoencoder (autoencoder) (Rumelhart et al., 1985) and principal component analysis (PCA) (Hotelling, 1933).
-Other dimensionality reduction alternative methods exist, like truncated singular value decomposition (SVD) (Golub and Reinsch, 1971) and Lsomap (Tenenbaum et al., 2000), and can be easily adapted.
-However, we chose the two mentioned as they are broadly used and can be trained using an iterative process using batch processing.
-We have chosen to reduce the dimension of the SNPs to 10% of the input SNPs amount in each chromosome, a percentage that is adjusted to the computational power available resources and allows the union later on of the variables from all the chromosomes for the prediction model.
-For the autotencoder this was achived by setting the number of neurons in the encoding layer to 10% of the input SNPs amount.
-For PCA, we used the first 10% prinicpal components.
+For the dimensionality reduction process, we trained separate dimensionality reduction models for each of the 22 chromosomes (without the sex chromosomes) due to the existing resource limit.
+We used two models: deep auotoencoder (autoencoder) (Rumelhart et al., 1985) and principal component analysis (PCA) (Hotelling, 1933).
+Other dimensionality reduction alternative methods exist, such as truncated singular value decomposition (SVD) (Golub and Reinsch, 1971) and Lsomap (Tenenbaum et al., 2000), and could easily be substituted.
+However, we chose the two mentioned as they are broadly used and can be trained with an iterative process using batch processing.
+We chose to reduce the dimension of the SNPs to 10% of the input SNP number in each chromosome, a percentage that was adjusted to the computational power available and allows the later union of the variables from all the chromosomes for the prediction model.
+For the autoencoder, this was achieved by setting the number of neurons in the encoding layer to 10% of the input SNP number.
+For PCA, we used the first 10% of the principal components.

-The dimensionality reduction phase is independent of phenotype, i.e. training does not require labels and its output can be used as an input for any type of prediction model and any chosen trait or disease.
+The dimensionality reduction phase is independent of phenotype, i.e., training does not require labels, and its output can be used as an input for any type of prediction model and any chosen trait or disease.
 The dimensionality reduction models were evaluated using the validation set according to the coefficient of determination metric (see evaluation metrics section).
 The training run time of the dimensionality reduction phase is shown in Figure 1.

 Figure 1.
-Training running times of the dimension reduction models (in minutes).
+Training run times of the dimension reduction models (in minutes).
 For the autoencoder model, the times shown are the average running time per 100 epochs for the 600 epochs that the model was trained.

-We have trained a fully connected autoencoder model with TensorFlow Python package (Abadi et al., 2016).
-Each chromosome’s autoencoder was designed as an encoder with two hidden layers when the second one being the feature compress layer (bottleneck), and a decoder with one hidden layer.
-We have chosen to add dropout layers to prevent overfitting, and because this technique is known for its ability to efficiently combine many different neural network architectures (Srivastava et al., 2014).
+We trained a fully connected autoencoder model with the TensorFlow Python package (Abadi et al., 2016).
+Each chromosome’s autoencoder was designed as an encoder with two hidden layers, with the second layer being the feature compression layer (bottleneck), and a decoder with one hidden layer.
+We chose to add dropout layers to prevent overfitting and because this technique is known for its ability to efficiently combine many different neural network architectures (Srivastava et al., 2014).
 Each hidden layer had a dropout layer with a rate of 0.1, except for the bottleneck.
-The number of neurons in each hidden layer was 20%, 10%, and 20% of the input SNP amount respectively.
-We have done a hyperparameters tunning using the validation set for the activation functions and for the learning rate, where the best configuration was chosen according to the RMSE metric.
-The tuning was done on chromosome 22, assuming that the training on the other chromosomes will behave similarly and due to the long-running times.
-We trained our model using the Adam optimizer (Kingma and Ba, 2014), MSE loss function, with a batch size of 250 over 600 epochs.
+The number of neurons in each hidden layer was 20%, 10%, and 20% of the input SNP number, respectively.
+We performed hyperparameter tuning using the validation set for the activation functions and for the learning rate, where the best configuration was chosen according to the RMSE metric.
+The tuning was done on chromosome 22, assuming that the training on the other chromosomes would behave similarly and due to the long run times.
+We trained our model using the Adam optimizer (Kingma and Ba, 2014) and MSE loss function, with a batch size of 250 over 600 epochs.
 The chosen activation functions were PReLU (He et al., 2015) for the hidden layers and linear for the output layer, and the best learning rate was 1e-5.

-The second method for dimensionality reduction we used was PCA implemented by Scikit-learn package in Python (Pedregosa et al., 2011).
-We projected the SNPs data of each individual in each chromosome using the first 10% principle components.
+The second method for dimensionality reduction we used was PCA, implemented by the Scikit-learn package in Python (Pedregosa et al., 2011).
+We projected the SNP data of each individual in each chromosome using the first 10% of the principal components.

 Phenotype Prediction